Upward Arrow Icon - Navigation

 a) Implementing Regular Audits

-For example, The National Federation of the Blind (NFB) shares user testimonials and experiences from individuals who rely on assistive technologies.
-These insights are crucial for understanding the practical impact of accessibility features and adjustments
+As one example, the National Federation of the Blind (NFB) also posts user testimonials and stories of persons who use assistive technologies.
+These lessons are essential in the perception of real-life effects of accessibility features and changes.

 Final Thoughts